Typically career faculty promotion reviews have three levels of review:

 The unit head must prepare an independent report and recommendation.
 This report should consist of two parts: 1) an administrative summary of the unit’s handling of and position on the case, and 2) the unit head’s independent evaluation of the case.

 Administrative summary: If the unit committee report does not do so, the unit head should provide a brief explanation of the unit’s review process and any special processes or considerations involved with the review.
 This summary should clarify any special conditions of the appointment or special duties and obligations for which the candidate’s performance is to be particularly evaluated.
 It should include an explanation of who in the unit was eligible to vote on the particular candidate (consistent with the unit’s shared governance policy), and it must include a summary of any formal faculty discussion preceding the official vote.
 Votes at the unit level on promotion cases must be by signed and secret ballot, with only the tally revealed to the voting faculty and recorded on the voting summary.
-The unit head should provide an explanation for any abstentions and/or reasons why some faculty may not have participated in the review and voting process (e.g., spouse, sabbatical leave, etc.).
+The unit head should provide an explanation for any abstentions or recusals and/or reasons why some faculty may not have participated in the review and voting process (e.g., conflict of interest, sabbatical leave, etc.).

 The report from the unit head must be signed and dated.